Piraty/website/txt/blog-intro.md

 ## Intro

 Finding a static generator that fits my needs in 2022 is actually hard.
-It's not that there none, quite the opposite: there are way too many.
+It's not that there are none, quite the opposite: there are way too many.
 There are even catalog sites like [staticgen](https://www.staticgen.com/) that try to shed light into this forrest of projects.